 If you want to try out a website builder for free, both Weebly and Wix offer free plans.
 You can sign up right away and try their services out.
-Squarespace is considered the best all-around website builder by many, and while the company doesn’t offer a free plan, you can try the builder out with a 14-day free trial.
+Many consider Squarespace the best all-around website builder, and while the company doesn’t offer a free plan, you can try the builder out with a 14-day free trial.

-Shopify also offers a 14-day free trial, but you must remember that the Shopify website builder primarily caters to those in the eCommerce space.
+Shopify also offers a 14-day free trial, but you must remember that the Shopify website builder primarily caters to eCommerce users.